franciscogouveia/node-fritzbox/README.md

 node-fritzbox port-forwarding enable active_1 active_2 ...
 ```

+Enables the rules with the given ids.

 ##### Disable port-forwarding rules

 ```
 node-fritzbox port-forwarding disable active_1 active_2 ...
 ```

+Disables the rules with the given ids.

 #### Setup